+The Company adopted IFRS 16 - Leases ("IFRS 16") on August 1, 2019.
 The Company has applied the following practical expedients as permitted under the new IFRS 16 standard:

-- (i) Leases with a remaining lease term of fewer than twelve months can be classified as short-term leases. - (ii) Leases of low dollar value continue to be expensed as incurred.
+- (i) Leases with a remaining lease term of fewer than twelve months can be classified as short-term leases. - (ii) Leases of low dollar value continue to be expensed as incurred. - (iii) Any immaterial rent concessions and deferrals as a direct consequence of the COVID-19 pandemic are not treated as lease modifications.